thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 **Possible reason**: A running instance of pyOCD

-This error might occur if a previous debug session has ended prematuerly and pyOCD has not exited.
-The orphaned instance will still keep the port open (usually 3333) and thus you won't be able to open the port again in the new session.
+This error might occur if a previous debug session has ended prematurely and pyOCD has not exited.
+The orphaned instance will still keep the port open (usually 3333), and thus you won't be able to open the port again in the new session.

 **Solution**: Check open files and kill pyOCD

-On Linux and macOS you can check the running open files using the [`lsof`](https://de.wikipedia.org/wiki/Lsof) command:
+On Linux and macOS, you can check the running open files using the [`lsof`](https://de.wikipedia.org/wiki/Lsof) command:

 ```sh
 sudo lsof -i -n -P | grep 3333